Graduate Admissions Process

 Graduate students can reside on campus through Stockton's Office of Residential Life.
 All housing facilities are wired for computer access and are completely furnished.
 Housing spaces are assigned on "first come, first served" basis depending upon when your housing application and accompanying housing deposit are received.
 A housing application and additional information can be found on your goStockton "Welcome" tab.
 Students can always call 609-652-4332, or email email@example.com with any questions.

-In your acceptance letter, you will find a date/time for the New Graduate Student Orientation and Precepting Event.
+Deatials about the New Graduate Student Orientation and Precepting Event will be emailed to you shortly after your acceptance.
 At Orientation, you will be able to meet your classmates and faculty, learn more about the program and register for your courses!
 After registration, your bill will be generated and a due date will be provided to you.

 Did you miss the application deadline?